China March steel output climbs to highest on record

 BEIJING China's steel output rose 1.8 percent in March to a monthly record of 72 million tonnes, stoking worries of a glut that continues to grow even as Beijing tries to rein in excess capacity in the bloated sector and demand remains flat.

-March's monthly total easily beat the previous record of 70.65 million tonnes hit in March 2016, data from the National Bureau of Statistics showed on Monday.
+March's monthly total easily beat the previous record of 70.65 million tons hit in March 2016, data from the National Bureau of Statistics showed on Monday.

-In the first quarter, production totalled 201.1 million tonnes, up 4.6 percent from the same period a year earlier, the data also showed.
+In the first quarter, production totaled 201.1 million tons, up 4.6 percent from the same period a year earlier, the data also showed.

 The growing production as Chinese mills bid to profit from prices that soared in 2016 and into this year are undermining the government's years-long push to cut capacity to make the steel industry more efficient and tackle smog.